 - Pervasively invalidating environments

 LI DBT uses evidence-based treatments to help survivors reduce the negative impact of traumatic experiences on their functioning and life.
 Due to the complex way that trauma affects the nervous system and brain, we use a mind-body approach to comprehensively treat trauma related symptoms:

 Mind: We use cognitive behavioral therapy, including prolonged exposure (PE), and eye movement desensitization and reprocessing (EMDR), to process the trauma, find a way to make sense of what happened, and challenge negative beliefs commonly developed after trauma.
 Reducing anxiety and increasing skillfulness when confronted with trauma related triggers are important treatment goals.

 Body: We use mindfulness, breath work and yoga (learn more) to help clients manage the intolerable physical sensations associated with trauma and learn to befriend their bodies so that they can restore a sense of safety and wellness.
 Mindfulness skills can help individuals ground themselves in the present moment and regain control and mastery over their lives.

 Trauma survivors can often benefit from comprehensive DBT or some type of DBT-informed treatment, such as skills training groups.
 LI DBT offers a wide range of services to meet your needs.
 Each client receives a personalized assessment to determine a treatment plan, which may include:

 - Family/couples therapy

-For clients who are already using effective coping skills, we also offer a trauma survivors group that focuses on resolving trauma with an emphasis on mind body integration and making peace with their experience.
+For clients who are already using effective coping skills, we also offer a trauma survivors group for adults that focuses on resolving trauma with an emphasis on mind body integration and making peace with their experience.